yeti-switch/doc/docs/general.rst

 Yeti consists of the following components:

 - Traffic routing server (SEMS + YETI module)
+- Management daemon - used as configuration storage across cluster
 - Incoming traffic balancer (Kamailio)
 - Outgoing traffic balancer (Kernel module + iptables) [optional]
 - Routing database (Postgresql)
 - CDR database (Postgresql)
+- Realtime data storage(Redis)
 - Web-interface (RoR, ruby)
 - CLI interface (python) [optional]
-- CDRs billing and statistics calculation performers (FIXME: what is correct word for those ?) based on pgq
+- CDRs billing and statistics calculation daemons based on PGQ

-All components may reside on the one server, as well as on the different hosts to increase performance.
+YETI designed as cluster system, but you can run all components  on the one server, as well as on the different hosts.
-Supported OS is Debian GNU/Linux 7.7, the only supported architecture is amd64
+Supported OS is **Debian GNU/Linux 8**, the only supported architecture is **amd64**